%2F%2Fusers%2Fbe442e67-f9d2-49d5-88ab-1530562f184e%2Fratecard%2F338969222_178860877892660_5574952698569604440_n.jpg&w=1200&q=75)

-Crappie: Don't let their size fool you - these tasty panfish are a blast to catch and even better on the dinner table.
-They school up tight, so when you find 'em, it's often fast and furious action.
-Spring is the peak season as they move shallow to spawn, but fall can be dynamite too.
-Light tackle and a sensitive touch are key to feeling those subtle bites.
+Crappie: Don't let their size fool you - these "papermouths" are a blast to catch and even better to eat.
+We target crappie around brush piles and submerged trees, often using light tackle that makes even the smaller ones feel like giants.
+Spring is the peak season when they move shallow to spawn, but fall can be just as productive.

-Smallmouth Bass: Pound for pound, smallies might be the hardest fighting fish in freshwater.
-They love rocky areas and current, so we target them around points and shoals.
-Fall is prime time as they fatten up for winter, but spring can be excellent too.
-Be ready for acrobatic jumps and blistering runs when you hook into one of these bronze backs.
+Smallmouth Bass: Pound for pound, smallies are some of the hardest fighting fish in our waters.
+They love rocky areas and current, so we target them along points and in the river sections of our lakes.
+Fall is a fantastic time for trophy smallmouth, but they're catchable all year.
+Hang on tight when you hook one - they're known for acrobatic jumps and powerful runs.

 July 13, 2025